EtienneCmb/visbrain/docs/mod_sleep.rst

 Description
 -----------

-Sleep is a graphical user interface dedicated to visualization and scoring of sleep data.
-Sleep runs on `Vispy <http://vispy.org/>`_ excellent package and benefits thus from the high-performance of this latter (GPU-based computation).
+:class:`Sleep` is a graphical user interface dedicated to visualization and scoring of sleep data. :class:`Sleep` runs on `Vispy <http://vispy.org/>`_ excellent package and benefits thus from the high-performance of this latter (GPU-based computation).

 .. figure::  picture/picsleep/sleep_main.png
    :align:   center